msharm05/ae-ObjectRecognition/README.md

-# AE-ObjectRecognition
-An Auto-Encoder based Object Recognition Framework for assisting the Visually Impaired.
+# An Auto-Encoder based Object Recognition Framework for assisting the Visually Impaired.